 Homework assignments are learning experiences, used to prepare students for classroom activities, expand classroom learning and to practice skills learned in class.
 Consequently, it may be appropriate to receive help from others to complete your homework.
-However, wholesale copying of another person's assignments to make a teacher think that you have done the work is considered "cheating."
+However, wholesale copying of another person's assignments and passing it as one's own work is considered "cheating."
+In addition, use of AI generated work without disclosing it, is also considered academically unacceptable.